 Common questions

-- My upload failed at 80%. — Connection blip.
-Try again on WiFi.
+- My upload failed partway through. — Connection blip or compression error.
+Try again on WiFi with a shorter clip.

-- My phone got hot during compression. — Normal — video compression is CPU-intensive.
-The phone will cool down once done.
+- My phone got hot during compression. — Normal on mobile — every upload compresses locally first.

 - Can I upload multiple videos at once? — Add them one at a time.
-They all upload in parallel and appear separately on the IR.
+They upload separately on the IR or document.